quic-aditrath/audioreach-doc/source/platform/raspberry_pi4.rst

       * Make sure to uncomment this line while updating.

 Optional step: In the file /boot/config.txt, it is also possible to disable HDMI audio output if the Raspberry Pi will be connected to a display.
-This is helpful because it will prevent the HDMI sound card from being enumerated, which may cause some problems.
+This is helpful because if the HDMI sound card is enumerated, it may change the sound card ID of the Headphones device, which would require the card ID to be updated in ARC.

 	* Navigate to the file "/boot/config.txt"
 	* Locate the line **dtoverlay=vc4-kms-v3d**